 - 2.1 Can a patent be amended ex parte after grant, and if so, how?

-- It can be modified by correcting technical and apparent errors in the claims, specification or drawings.
+- A patent can be modified only by correcting technical and apparent errors in the claims, specification or drawings.
 In order to amend a patent, a patent holder should submit a request with the Russian IPO and pay the appropriate official fees.

 - 2.3 Are there any constraints upon the amendments that may be made?